furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 <img src=".media/readme/02_polylith_info.png" width="50%">

 ### Check workspace integrity
-In order to guarantee workspace integrity, which means all components refer to each other throgh their interfaces.
+In order to guarantee workspace integrity, which means all components refer to each other through their interfaces.
 The Polylith tool provides you with the `` poly check `` command that will check the entire workspace and print out errors and/or warnings, if any.

 ### Running tests